ALGHARRASS-AYOUB/TicketsManagementProject/README.md

 2. Use Docker to run the backend (PostgreSQL, .NET API) and the frontend (React) services.
 In the root directory where `docker-compose.yml` is located, execute the following command:
-    `docker compose -f docker-compose.yml up --build -d`
+    `docker compose -f docker-compose.yml up --build -d` the application is automated for deployment. the postgresql database will be initialized with the scripts and configuration provided in initializer folder.
+    - **Note**: for Devlopement I used Entity Framework Code First for database migration.
+So if you intend to use Devlopement environment you can proceed with this approach.

     This command will build and run the required services: